DevExpress-Examples/winforms-dashboard-data-federation/Readme.md

     Combines rows from two or more tables based on a column they share.
 The join type specifies records that have matching values in both tables.

-* **Union**
+* **Union and UnionAll**

-    Combines rows from two or more tables into a single data set and removes duplicate rows in merged tables.
-You can only create a union query for data sources that contain similar columns with the same names.
-Data types of such columns should be [implicitly converted](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/types/casting-and-type-conversions#implicit-conversions).
+    **Union** combines rows from two or more tables into a single data set and removes duplicate rows in merged tables. **UnionAll** operates in the same manner as **Union**, but duplicates rows from different tables when they contain the same data.
+You can create a union query for data sources if data types of their columns are [implicitly converted](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/types/casting-and-type-conversions#implicit-conversions).

-* **UnionAll**

-    Operates in the same manner as **Union**, but duplicates rows from different tables when they contain the same data.

 * **Transformation**